Check out these BFF articles!

 Isaiah 11:6.
 And the wolf will dwell with the lamb, And the leopard will lie down with the kid, And the calf and the young lion and the fatling together; And a little boy will lead them.
 (Isaiah 11:6, NASB).1) Christ's transformation

-We first see that Christ simply transformed everything around Him.
-God's Spirit was released through His life into the lives of others.
+Christ transformed people around Him.
+God’s Spirit was released through His life (11:1-5) into the lives of others.
+Many believed, and together with the apostles, they became the church in Christ (1 Pet 2:4-5), the new temple of God (1 Cor 6:19).

 And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.
 (Mark 1:13).